257556227/MGC_dataset/README.md

-# MGC_dataset
+# MGC_hybrid fusion dataset
-Metadata, features and for the MGC_hybrid fusion dataset
+This data set will be published after our paper is received.